RESEARCH

 Bullinger); TIPPS (NYU); MELE (Multilateral); IDELA (Save the Children)

-METHODS SPECIALIZATION: Qualitative, ethnographic, critical, and visual methods
+METHODS SPECIALIZATION: Qualitative, critical, collaborative, ethnographic, and visual methods

 RESEARCH PROJECTS & EXPERIENCE